Dayne-Game/Coding-Journal/C# Journal/Journal.md

     <-- Execute if it is False
 }
 ```
 With JavaScript there are two different types.
 The first one is if you use == (2 equals) it will only check the value together.
-But if you use (3 equals) === it checks the value and what it is e.g. variable, interger etc.
+But if you use (3 equals) === it checks the value and the type e.g. variable, interger etc.

 JavaScript Example 1 (2 equals):
 ---